carpentries-incubator/hpc-intro/_episodes/06-style-guide.md

 to delete the cell press <kbd>D</kbd>
 ~~~

-The table below cover most of the keyboard key labels.
+The table below covers most of the keyboard key labels.

 |-------------------+--------------------------------------------------------------------+--------------------------|
 |   Keyboard key    |                             Style Note                             |         Example          |